 What Is the Job Demand for Chemical Oceanographers?

-Demand for all geoscientists is expected to grow by 10% between 2014 and 2024.
+Demand for geoscientists is expected to grow by 7% between 2020 and 20330.
 This is faster than most other industries.
 However, most of this demand is likely to be towards geologists as petrochemical companies continue prospecting for fossil fuels.
-There may be work for oceanographers here, especially with their specialization in chemistry, but it could prove particularly competitive.
-Government jobs that require advanced degrees are expected to increase by around 7% in the same time; either way, prospects for Chemical Oceanography is average to good.
+There may be work for oceanographers here, especially with their specialization in chemistry, but it could prove particularly competitive.*

 What Are the Education Requirements to Become a Chemical Oceanographer?